kangjinkim/rcpsp-req-solver/README.md

         "resource_type_count": 4,		// for number of resources
 		"timeout": 600,					// for timeout
-        // ... other parameters for plain RCPSP "stakeholder_requirements": { 	// For RCPSP-REQ
-			"rstar": 1, 				// for the r^{\star} resource type
+        // ... other parameters for plain RCPSP "rstar": 1, 				    // for the r^{\star} resource type for RCPSP-REQ
         // ... other requirement parameters
-        }
     }
     ```